Remembrance Scholar - FAQs

 Who chooses the Remembrance Scholars?

-If I am studying abroad (or off campus), am I still eligible for the scholarship?
+If I am studying abroad (or off campus) during the application process, am I still eligible for the scholarship?

 Do I need to submit references?

-Yes, 2 letters of reference are required.
-One letter must be from a faculty member who has taught, advised, mentored, or supervised you.
-The second letter can be from an individual who knows you in a professional capacity (employer or supervisor) or can be from another academic.
+Yes, two submitted recommendation forms are required.
+One recommendation must come from a faculty member who has taught, advised, mentored, or supervised you.
+The second recommendation can come from an individual who knows you in a professional capacity (employer or supervisor) or can be from another academic.

-You should choose recommenders who know you well and who can comment thoughtfully on your abilities or personal attributes.
-It is the applicant’s responsibility to provide their recommenders with any materials that would be helpful to them in writing the recommendation.
-Transcripts, writing samples, and draft application essays are common resources that recommenders find helpful.
+You should choose recommenders who know you well and who can comment thoughtfully on your abilities and personal attributes, particularly your fit with the Remembrance Scholar selection criteria.
+It is your responsibility as an applicant to provide your recommenders with any materials that would be helpful to them in completing the recommendation form.
+Resumes or CVs, transcripts, writing samples, and draft application essays are common resources that recommenders find helpful.